 Submitting An Allegation of Academic Misconduct

 When faculty suspect a student has violated academic expectations, the relevant information should be forwarded to the Vice President and Dean of Student Life Office using the Allegation of Academic Misconduct Form.
 Additional information on the hearing process is available here.
-Once a memo outlining an alleged incident of academic misconduct is received, Elizabeth Farner, Assistant Dean of Students, reviews the information to determine what policies or standards are in question.
+Once a memo outlining an alleged incident of academic misconduct is received, Bridget Burnhisel, Director of Student Conduct, reviews the information to determine what policies or standards are in question.
 At that point a notice letter is generated and sent to the student along with a copy of all supplemental information that has been submitted.